thosgood/this-weeks-finds/markdown/51-100/week094.md

 things about this, which I append below.\] In volume II of his magnificent series:

-4) Richard Feynman, Robert Leighton, and Matthew Sands, "The Feynman Lectures on Physics", Addison-Wesley, Reading, Mass., 1964.
+4) Richard Feynman, Robert Leighton, and Matthew Sands, _The Feynman Lectures on Physics_, Addison-Wesley, Reading, Mass., 1964.

-Feynman notes: "It is a consequence of classical mechanics that if you have any kind of system - a gas with electrons, protons, and whatever - kept in a box so that the whole thing can't turn, there will be no magnetic effect. \[....\] The theorem then says that if you turn on a magnetic field and wait for the system to get into thermal equilibrium, there will be no paramagnetism or diamagnetism - there will be no induced magnetic moment.
-Proof: According to statistical mechanics, the probability that a system will have any given state of motion is proportional to exp(-U/kT), where U is the energy of that motion.
+Feynman notes: "It is a consequence of classical mechanics that if you have any kind of system --- a gas with electrons, protons, and whatever --- kept in a box so that the whole thing can't turn, there will be no magnetic effect. \[....\] The theorem then says that if you turn on a magnetic field and wait for the system to get into thermal equilibrium, there will be no paramagnetism or diamagnetism --- there will be no induced magnetic moment.
+Proof: According to statistical mechanics, the probability that a system will have any given state of motion is proportional to $\exp(-U/kT)$, where $U$ is the energy of that motion.
 Now what is the energy of motion.
-For a particle moving in a constant magnetic field, the energy is the ordinary potential energy plus mv\^2/2, with nothing additional for the magnetic field.
-(You know that the forces from electromagnetic fields are q(E + v x B), and that the rate of work F.v is just qE.v, which is not affected by the magnetic field.)
+For a particle moving in a constant magnetic field, the energy is the ordinary potential energy plus
+$mv^2/2$, with nothing additional for the magnetic field.
+(You know that the forces from electromagnetic fields are $q(E + v \times B)$, and that the rate of work $F\cdot v$ is just $qE\cdot v$, which is not affected by the magnetic field.)
 So the energy of a system, whether it is in a magnetic field or not, is always given by the kinetic energy plus the potential energy.
-Since the probability of any motion depends only on the energy - that is, on the velocity and position - it is the same whether or not there is a magnetic field.
+Since the probability of any motion depends only on the energy --- that is, on the velocity and position --- it is the same whether or not there is a magnetic field.
 For *thermal* equilibrium, therefore, the magnetic field has no effect."